☰ Menu

 Starts With The field value begins with the exact text you type.
 Phone starts with “+1”

-Includes The field contains the specific item you select (from a list).
-Tags includes “VIP”
+Includes The field contains the specific item you select (from a linked list or multi-select).
+Tags include “VIP”

 Excludes The field does not contain the specific item you select.
 Category excludes “Archived”

-Exists The field has a value (it is not blank/empty).
+Exists The field has any value (it is not blank or empty).
 Deal Amount exists

-Does Not Exist The field is blank or empty.
+Does Not Exist The field is blank or empty — no value has been set.
 Fax does not exist

-Period The date falls within a named time period.
+Period The date falls within a named time period that updates automatically as time passes.
+“This Quarter” always means the current quarter.
 Close Date period “This Quarter”

-Relative The date falls within a relative range based on today.
+Relative The date falls within a relative range measured backwards from today, such as “3–6 months ago.”
 Created Date relative “3–6 months ago”

-Within The date falls within the next X days from today.
-Due Date within “7 days”
+Within The date falls within the next X days, weeks, or months from today.
+Useful for spotting upcoming deadlines.
+Due Date within 7 days

 Anniversary The date matches the same month and day, regardless of year.
-Birthday anniversary “This Month”
+Used for birthdays and recurring annual dates.
+Birthday anniversary — matches this month

-Less or Equal The value is less than or equal to the number you specify.
+Less or Equal The numeric value is less than or equal to the number you specify (≤ X).
 Discount less or equal to 50

-Greater or Equal The value is greater than or equal to the number you specify.
+Greater or Equal The numeric value is greater than or equal to the number you specify (≥ X).
 Revenue greater or equal to $5,000

-All Text Searches the full transcription (both agent and customer).
+All Text Searches the full transcription — both the agent’s and the customer’s sides of the conversation.
 Call Recording all text contains “refund”

 Agent Text Searches only the agent’s portion of a transcription.
 Call Recording agent text contains “upgrade”